-Subsequent to the resignation of Mr. Hasitha Premaratne, the Related Party Transaction Review Committee comprise of Mr. T De Zoysa, Mr. G C A De Silva and Mr. Surith Perera of whom Mr. T De Zoysa, functions as the Chairman of the Committee.
+The Related Party Transaction Review Committee comprise of Mr. T De Zoysa, Mr. G C A De Silva and Mr. Surith Perera of whom Mr. T De Zoysa, functions as the Chairman of the Committee.

-The Report of the Related Party Transactions Review Committee is given on Pages 20 to 21.
+The Report of the Related Party Transactions Review Committee is given on Page 19